SFUStatgen/SFUStatgen.github.io/resources/computecan.md

 and click on "Register" near the bottom right.
 Fill out the following application pages.
 When asked about your "Position" say MSc or PhD student, as appropriate, under "Sponsored User".
 After you submit the form, the Compute Canada system should send your supervisor an email to approve your request.
-Please let me know when you submit the form so that they can keep an eye out for the approval email.
+Please let them know when you submit the form so that they can keep an eye out for the approval email.

 ### Loggin in to cedar